igor-alexandrov/wiselinks/README.md

 #Wiselinks

 Wiselinks makes following links and submitting some forms in your web application faster.

 You may find Wiselinks similar to [Turbolinks](https://github.com/rails/turbolinks) or [Pjax](https://github.com/defunkt/jquery-pjax), but Wiselinks have several rather important differences from both projects.
 We tried to make Wiselinks as easy to use as Turbolinks are but also as configurable as Pjax.

 ##Compatibility

+Wiselinks uses awesome [History.js](https://github.com/balupton/History.js/) library to perform requests.

 Wiselinks should work in all major browsers including browsers that do not support HTML History API out of the box.

-## How does it work?

 ##Installation